skippyr/skippyr/README.md

 ## ❡ About

-I am an undergraduate software engineer from Brazil that makes simple open-source software for Linux, mainly using C and Shell scripting.
+I am an undergraduate software engineer from Brazil that makes simple open-source software for Linux since 2023, mainly using C and Shell scripting.

+Most of my projects are themes, libraries and terminal apps.

+## ❡ Philosophy

+I believe that software development is the constant search for the right balance between needs and dreams: something to be learned from previous mistakes and to be done better with every new opportunity.

+The greatest sign of love in a software is seen when its developer accepts its own imperfections and uses them to make it unique.

 ## ❡ Contact